-How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier or S3 Glacier Deep Archive storage class?
+How do I restore a large volume of Amazon S3 objects that are in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class?

-I have a large number of objects in the Amazon Simple Storage Service (Amazon S3) Glacier or Amazon S3 Glacier Deep Archive storage class.
-I want to initiate a restore on all of these objects in a large-scale operation.
+I want to restore a large number of Amazon Simple Storage Service (Amazon S3) objects.
+The Amazon S3 objects are in the Glacier Flexible Retrieval or Amazon S3 Glacier Deep Archive storage class.

 Resolution

-Create an Amazon S3 Batch Operations job to initiate the restore for all the objects.
-You can run an S3 Initiate Restore Object job on a custom list of objects or an Amazon S3 inventory report.
+Create an S3 Batch Operations job to restore all the objects.
+You can run a Restore job on a custom list of objects or an Amazon S3 inventory report.

 1. Open the Amazon S3 console.

-2. From the navigation pane, choose Batch operations.
+2. In the navigation pane, choose Batch operations.

 3. Choose Create job.